junxit/us-congress-code/title-21/chapter-9/sec-360ddd-1.md

         - **(V)** In the case of helium, the treatment of upper airway obstruction or increased airway resistance.
         - **(VI)** In the case of medical air, to reduce the risk of hyperoxia.
         - **(VII)** In the case of carbon monoxide, use in lung diffusion testing.
-        - **(VIII)** Any other indication for use for a designated medical gas or combination of designated medical gases deemed appropriate by the Secretary, unless any period of exclusivity under clause (iii) or (iv) of section 355(c)(3)(E) of this title, clause (iii) or (iv) of section 355(j)(5)(F) of this title, or section 360cc of this title, or the extension of any such period under section 355a of this title, applicable to such indication for use for such gas or combination of gases has not expired.
+        - **(VIII)** Any other indication for use for a designated medical gas or combination of designated medical gases deemed appropriate by the Secretary, unless any period of exclusivity for a new drug under clause (iii) or (iv) of section 355(c)(3)(E) of this title, clause (iii) or (iv) of section 355(j)(5)(F) of this title, or section 360cc of this title, or the extension of any such period under section 355a of this title, applicable to such indication for use for such gas or combination of gases has not expired.
-      - **(ii)** *Labeling* The requirements of sections 353(b)(4) and 352(f) of this title are deemed to have been met for a designated medical gas if the labeling on final use container for such medical gas bears—
+      - **(ii)** *Labeling* The requirements of sections 353(b)(4) and 352(f) of this title are deemed to have been met for a designated medical gas if the labeling on the final use container for such medical gas bears—
         - **(I)** the information required by section 353(b)(4) of this title;
         - **(II)** a warning statement concerning the use of the medical gas as determined by the Secretary by regulation; and
         - **(III)** appropriate directions and warnings concerning storage and handling.
     - **(B)** *Inapplicability of exclusivity provisions*
-      - **(i)** *No exclusivity for a certified medical gas* No designated medical gas deemed under subparagraph (A)(i) to have in effect an approved application is eligible for any period of exclusivity under section 355(c), 355(j), or 360cc of this title, or the extension of any such period under section 355a of this title, on the basis of such deemed approval.
+      - **(i)** *No exclusivity for a certified medical gas* No designated medical gas deemed under subparagraph (A)(i) to have in effect an approved application is eligible for any period of exclusivity for a new drug under section 355(c), 355(j), or 360cc of this title, or the extension of any such period under section 355a of this title, on the basis of such deemed approval.
-      - **(ii)** *Effect on certification* No period of exclusivity under section 355(c), 355(j), or section 360cc of this title, or the extension of any such period under section 355a of this title, with respect to an application for a drug product shall prohibit, limit, or otherwise affect the submission, grant, or effect of a certification under this section, except as provided in subsection (a)(3)(A)(i)(VIII) and section 360ddd(1)(H) of this title.
+      - **(ii)** *Effect on certification* No period of exclusivity under section 355(c), 355(j), or section 360cc of this title, or the extension of any such period under section 355a of this title, with respect to an application for a drug product, shall prohibit, limit, or otherwise affect the submission, grant, or effect of a certification under this section, except as provided in subsection (a)(3)(A)(i)(VIII) and section 360ddd(1)(H) of this title.
   - **(4)** *Withdrawal, suspension, or revocation of approval*
     - **(A)** *Withdrawal, suspension of approval* Nothing in this part limits the Secretary’s authority to withdraw or suspend approval of a drug product, including a designated medical gas deemed under this section to have in effect an approved application under section 355 of this title or section 360b of this title.
     - **(B)** *Revocation of certification* The Secretary may revoke the grant of a certification under paragraph (2) if the Secretary determines that the request for certification contains any material omission or falsification.